Public-Health-Scotland/phstemplates/README.md

 10. Push to Github
 11. Create a pull request and ask for a review from an appropriate staff member so the changes can be merged

-### Updating an existing template for phiproject
+### Updating an existing template
-1. Clone phiproject and load it up in RStudio
+1. Clone phstemplates and load it up in RStudio
 2. Create your own Git branch and switch to that branch
 3. Rename your updated template file to `skeleton.Rmd` and place it (and any associated files if they have also been updated) inside the 'skeleton' folder of your template (`inst\rmarkdown\templates\your-template\skeleton`)
 4. Run `devtools::check()` and make sure the package passes all the checks